 Fast Pass+ Selections: Tips for Visiting Disney World Over the Holidays

 Disney tickets now include fast pass selections, which offers limited opportunities to jump lines.
 And you can even make fast pass selections up to 30 days before your visit.
 If you utilize Disney World’s online service try and select the most popular attractions in advance.
 Popular rides at Magic Kingdom like Splash Mountain, Thunder Mountain, Space Mountain and Peter Pan always have a long line during busy months so scoop those if you can.
 You’re allowed three fast pass+ selections, and you have to use all three before then being able to make one selection at a time.
 Select earlier time slots so you can make more selections.
-It’s a game, and if you play it right, you can access a lot more attractions and save lots of time waiting in lines.
-On our recent holiday visit, we saved nearly 3 hours waiting in lines by optimizing fast pass+ selections.
+Look at it like a game.
+Play it right and you can access a lot more attractions and save lots of time waiting in lines.
+On our recent holiday visit, we saved nearly 3 hours waiting in lines by optimizing fast pass+ selections!

 Go on the Most Popular Rides Early or Save Them for the End